Toringol/InformationSecurity/SiteScanner/README.md

 It takes params from file and trying to make get request If request has status 200 and has different content length It will be added to check list

+# TODO
+Think about normal heuristic and make multi processing It`s too slow now (it can work for 10 minutes with 24k parameters)